Showing posts sorted by date for query Shuttle. Sort by relevance Show all posts

 Basic motoring, the 1980 Fiat Panda.

 Developed during the second half of the troubled and uncertain 1970s, the Fiat Panda debuted at the now defunct Geneva Motor Show in 1980.
 Angular, though not a statement of high rectilinearism in the manner of the memorable Fiat 130 coupé (1971-1977), it was a starkly functional machine, very much in the utilitarian tradition of the Citroën 2CV (1948-1990) but visually reflecting more recent trends although, concessions to style were few.
-Fiat wanted a car with the cross-cultural appeal of its earlier Cinquecento (500, 1957-1975) which, like the British Motor Corporation’s (BMC) Mini (1959-2000) was “classless” and valued for its practicality.
-It was designed from “the inside out”, the passenger compartment’s dimensions created atop the mechanical components with the body built around those parameters, the focus always on minimizing the number of components used, simplifying the manufacturing and assembly processes and designing the whole to make maintenance as infrequently required and as inexpensive as possible.
-One innovation which seemed a good, money saving device was that all glass was flat, something which had fallen from fashion for windscreens in the 1950s and for side windows a decade later.
-In theory, reverting to the pre-war practice should have meant lower unit costs and greater left-right interchangeability but there were no manufacturers in Italy which had maintained the machinery to produce such things and the cost per m2 proved eventually a little higher than would have been the case for curved glass.
+Fiat wanted a car with the cross-cultural appeal of its earlier Cinquecento (500, 1957-1975 and in some markets dubbed Bambino (in Italian, dating from the eighteenth century, "a child or baby, especially a representation in art of the infant Christ wrapped in swaddling clothes") which, like the BMC (British Motor Corporation) Mini (1959-2000) was “classless” and valued for its practicality.
+The Panda was designed from “the inside out”, the passenger compartment’s dimensions created atop the mechanical components with the body built around those parameters, the focus always on minimizing the number of components, simplifying the manufacturing and assembly processes and designing the whole to make maintenance as infrequently required and inexpensive as possible.
+One "retro-innovation" which seemed a good money-saving device was that all glass was flat, something which had fallen from fashion for windscreens in the 1950s and for side windows a decade later.
+In theory, reverting to the pre-war practice should have meant lower unit costs and greater left-right interchangeability but no manufacturers in Italy had maintained the machinery to produce such things and the cost per m2 proved eventually a little higher than would have been the case for curved glass.
 Over three generations until 2024, the Panda was a great success although one which did stray from its basic origins as European prosperity increased.
 There was in the 1990s even an electric version which was very expensive and, its capabilities limited by the technology of the time, not a success.

 The name of the Fiat Panda came from mythology, Empanda, a Roman goddess who was patroness of travelers and controversial among historians, some regarding her identity as but the family name of Juno, the Roman equivalent of Hera, the greatest of all the Olympian goddesses.
 Whatever the lineage, she was a better choice for Fiat than Pandarus (Πάνδαρος) who came from the city of Zeleia, Apollo himself teaching him the art of archery.
 Defying his father’s advice, Pandarus marched to Troy as a foot soldier, refusing to take a chariot & horses; there he saw Paris & Menelaus engaged in single combat and the goddess Athena incited Pandarus to fire an arrow at Menelaus.
 In this way the truce was broken and the war resumed.
 Pandarus then fought Diomedes but was killed, his death thought punishment for his treachery in breaking the truce.